 - Each project report should contain a section that comments on

 the difficulty of the project and an estimate of the time used for

 - The project reports should contain your email address and full student

 number.
 If you submit your work by email, please include the student

 number also to the subject line.

-The goal of this project is to demonstrate the difference between good
+The goal of this project is to study the arguments given by Tufte, that the

 The project work should be submitted my email to: